 The graph below compares the cumulative total stockholder return on our Class A common stock with the cumulative total return on the Nasdaq Composite Index and the Nasdaq Computer Index.
-The graph assumes \$100 was invested at the market close on November 1, 2017, which was our initial trading day, in our Class A common stock, the Nasdaq Composite Index and the Nasdaq Computer Index.
+The graph assumes \$100 was invested at the market close on December 31, 2017, in our Class A common stock, the Nasdaq Composite Index and the Nasdaq Computer Index.